bgrimstad/TTK28-Courseware/README.md

 ## To run the Jupyter notebook

 1. First, download the dataset from Blackboard and copy it into the data folder.
 The file should be located at `data/well_data.csv`.
-2. Run the Jupyter notebooks in the `model/` folder.
-To run from the terminal: `uv run jupyter notebook model/flow_model.ipynb `
+2. Run Jupyter notebook: `uv run jupyter notebook`.
+The notebooks are located in the `src` folder.

 **NOTE: you are not permitted to publish or share the dataset!**